PetkovBG/calendar-app-react/README.md

 - npm start

 Technologies used:
-Create React App - to initialize the project
+- Create React App - to initialize the project
-React Hooks - useState, useEffect
+- React Hooks - useState, useEffect
-Redux & Redux Toolkit - Global state managementFunctional Components - to define UI elements and their behaviorModule CSS - Styling
+- Redux & Redux Toolkit - global state management
+- Functional Components - to define UI elements and their behavior
+- Module CSS - styling
-Dayjs - JS library for manipulating and formatting dates and times Material Icons - for user interface elements
+- Dayjs - JS library for manipulating and formatting dates and times
+- Material Icons - for user interface elements